Management buyout (MBO)

-Because the main security for repayment of the bank loans is the shares that are bought out, and the obligation to repay the debt is shifted to the acquired company, the main factor enabling the managers to obtain financing for the acquisition is the creditworthiness of the target company itself.
-Banks review MBO proposals very cautiously, checking all aspects of the sector in which the target currently does business, the company itself, and the membership and quality of the management team.
+Because the main security for repayment of the bank loans in an MBO is the shares that are bought out, and the obligation to repay the debt is shifted to the acquired company, realistically the main factor enabling the managers to obtain financing for the acquisition is the creditworthiness of the target company itself.
+Before making a credit decision, banks review MBO proposals very cautiously, checking all aspects of the sectors in which the target of the buyout currently does business, the company itself, and the membership and quality of the management team.
 The last factor is crucial, as the managers are expected to present a carefully thought-out business plan for the target, together with a timeframe for the investment and a repayment schedule.
 The managers also need to be aware of the financial limitations the company will operate under during the debt repayment period, such as the inability to take on major investments, incur new loans for current activity, or issue shares.

-Thus banks look much more favourably on managers who are supported by capital partners, such as private equity funds.
-The presence of capital partners increases the credibility of the projects presented by the managers, because they have been reviewed and approved by the funds deciding to invest in them.
-Support from a fund also reduces the amount of debt financing and thus the risk of insolvency.
+Thus the practice shows that banks look more favourably on managers who are supported in the transaction by capital partners, such as private-equity funds.
+The presence of capital partners increases the credibility of the projects presented by the managers, because of the prior review by the funds deciding to invest in them and the commitment to carry out restructuring following the transaction.
+Support from a fund also reduces the amount of debt financing and thus the risk of insolvency

-Another feature of an MBO is the use of a special-purpose vehicle (SPV) to carry out the acquisition.
+Another feature of an MBO is the use of a special-purpose vehicle (SPV) company as the entity carrying out the acquisition of the target company.
 The funds for purchasing the shares are contributed by the managers to the SPV, which then acquires the shares from the current shareholders of the target.

 After the SPV acquires the shares of the target, a “debt push-down” is carried out, in which the debt is shifted to the target, so that the company itself can repay the debt incurred to purchase the shares.
 The debt push-down is carried out by merging the target company and the SPV.